Looking Beyond Appearances: Synthetic Training Data for Deep CNNs in Re-identification: Experiments

 With respect to the multi-shot modality, the only approach we can compare to is MB-DML \cite{mbdml,Lin_2015_ICCV}, a siamese architecture based on bilinear convolutional neural networks and deep metric learning.
 Results are shown in Table~\ref{Table:CUHK03multishot_training}, with \ts{SOMAnet}{CUHK03} achieving the best score.

 Single- and multi-shot results on the Market-1501 dataset are shown on Table~\ref{Table:Market1501singleshot_training}.
-For the singe-shot modality, SOMAnet surpasses the other methods in terms of CMC ranks and mean average precision by a larger margin compared to CUHK03.
-This is most likely because of the larger number of samples of Market-1501.
-In the multi-shot modality, the margin is more limited, but consistent.
+For the singe-shot modality, SOMAnet surpasses the other methods in terms of CMC ranks and mean average precision.

-These first experiments show that SOMAnet, independently from the training dataset, leads to state-of-the-art re-id results, surpassing the siamese-like deep architectures.
+These first experiments show that SOMAnet, independently from the training dataset, leads to state-of-the-art re-id results.
 As we will see in Sec.~\ref{Sec:topexp}, the adoption of SOMAset as training data gives even higher scores.